LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/using-the-context-menu/index.rst

 The Context Menu provides the ability for an authorised M-Files Desktop user to perform the following functions:

-#.
-Open Web Page.
-This is particularly useful if the user is required
+#. **Open Web Page**  This is particularly useful if the user is required
    to access a Web Application.
 Instead of opening another browser, the user has a single window to open to go to the solution's Web Applications.
-#.
-Execute a SQL procedure.
+#. **Execute a SQL procedure**.
 This option allows the user the start an
    action that is built into the SQL application.
 An example is to pull information from a third party system or perform a match between M-Files and the external application.
-#.
-Execute a SQL procedure for a specific object.
+#. **Execute a SQL procedure for a specific object**.
 This option allows
    for the user to perform and operation for the selected object.
 An example is to push an update of the specific item into the Connector.
    Another example is to make a copy of the object, especially where the object has a number of related objects that also should be copied and comply with specific requirements.
-#.
-Execute a SQL procedure on the change of workflow state or event handler.
+#. **On the change of workflow state or event handler**.
 This option
    allows for executing either a procedure without a input parameter, or a procedure that takes the object id and class as of the object in scope as input parameters.
 This method is particularly relevant where the procedure must be triggered automatically when the user performed a function in M-Files.

-Visibility of the Context Menu is controlled by the 'Context Menu User group'.
-'All internal users' group is not a valid option.
-A specific user, or usergroup must be added as members of this group to allow users to access the menu
+Visibility of the Context Menu is controlled by the 'ContextMenu' User group.

 The availability of individual menu action items can be controller by adding the user group MFID in the MFContextMenu Table.
-By default all menu items is set to the Context Menu user group.
+By default all menu items is set to the ContextMenu user group.

 Menu and Menu items
 -------------------